ElegantEngineeringTech/laravel-referrer/README.md

 ## Usage

-### Capturing the visitor referrer
+### Capturing the Visitor Referrer

-First, you need to publish the config file with:
+First, publish the config file with:

 ```bash
 php artisan vendor:publish --tag="referrer-config"
 ```

-This is the contents of the published config file:
+This is the content of the published config file:

 ```php
 return [